paoloditommaso/fib-benchmark/README.md

   C   | C o3   | Java 6 | Java 7 | Groovy | Groovy S | Python  |
 -----:|-------:|-------:|-------:|-------:|---------:|--------:|
 1.2049| 0.2806 | 0.2900 | 0.2821 | 1.0586 | 0.2889   | 110.0   |

+Numbers show the execution time in seconds to calculate Fibonacci for 500'000'000.